Tate St Ives focuses on work by modern British artists linked to the area

 CORNWALL, ENGLAND: The south-west tip of England, is a peninsula-shaped county that’s framed to the north and south by a rugged coastline.
 Cornwall boasts attractions such as castle ruins, artists’ colonies that have influenced modern British art, and indoor rainforest.
 All culminating at Land’s End, the most westerly point of mainland England.
 Cornwall also has a rich culinary heritage.
 Famous chefs Jamie Oliver and Rick Stein have restaurants on Cornwall’s coast.
 Visitors can enjoy everything from Michelin-starred cuisine to traditional fare like Cornish pasties and Cornish cream teas.

 CHECK IN.
 A luxury sea view eco-hotel, Luxury Scarlet Hotel is an adults-only escape on Cornwall’s north coast.
-Its 37 rooms have private garden terraces or balconies, plus there’s an outdoor cliff-top hot tub, indoor pool, and a spa with tented treatment rooms and chill-out cocoons.
+Its rooms have private garden terraces or balconies, plus there’s an outdoor cliff-top hot tub and indoor pool.

 DAY ONE.
 Start with Modern British art